chichieinstein/nvimhelper/README.md

 1. `marksman` lsp.
 2. `markdown preview`
 installed to take full advantage of the capabilities of the config.
 Note that while the lsp provides support to wiki-style links to other `.md` files in your project, the browser preview does not.

+# LaTeX
+`nvimhelper` also has the capability to edit LaTeX files.
+As before, we need an LSP and a TeX compiler to get this working.
+Accordingly,
+1. `TeXLab` is our LaTeX lsp
+2. `Tectonic` is our LaTex compiler.

+Having had a lot of experience with the bulk and difficulty of installing various TeX distributions, I can vouch for how simple `Tectonic` has made managing large Latex projects.
+Both the LSP and compiler are quite easy to install and `Tectonic` only installs packages as and when they are needed.
+Thus the overall bulk of the distribution is reduced.
+Handling bibiliographies is also a breeze with these tools.

 # Custom keybindings